-The agave Tobaxiche (Karwinskii) used in this mezcal are cooked for 8-10 days in an underground pit oven with Encino and Mesquite.
+The maguey Tobaxiche (agave Karwinskii) used in this mezcal are cooked for 8-10 days in an underground pit oven with Encino and Mesquite.
 Once cooked, the agave rest 3-5 days before being mashed by ox drawn tahona.
 They’re fermented with open air yeasts for 3-8 days before being double distilled in a copper refrescadera still.

 Mal Bien Mezcal